 Afford Your Education with Financial Aid

+Students interested in financial aid should submit the application no later than May 1st (of every year).
 Financial awards and assistantships are generally assigned in June for the following academic year.
 In general, students are selected for positions based on their qualifications, including courses taken, grades obtained and specific research interests.
-Additional awards are sometimes made later in the summer.
+Additional awards are sometimes made later in the year depending on available funds.

 How to Apply

 Contact our department administrator, Sokny Long, for an application form.

 Work Environment Department is affiliated with several local and national organizations that offers financial support and scholarships to students in the occupational safety, health and environment field.
 Become a member of these student chapters and apply for their academic scholarship programs.